 - Low mileage discount

-Some providers also offer discounts for anyone who competes a defensive driver course.
+Some providers also offer discounts for anyone who completes a defensive driver course.
 In a few states, insurance carriers are required to reduce rates for customers that complete a state-approved defensive driving course.
 These states include:

 Even if you don’t happen to live in one of these states, ask your provider about defensive driving discounts.
-Some will offer reduced premiums even if the state does not compel them to do so.
+Some will offer reduced car insurance premiums even if the state does not compel them to do so.

 Another way to lower premiums is to opt for a higher deductible.
 You will have more out-of-pocket costs if you need to file a claim, but this could be worth it.